 - The sooner you send in a video, the sooner you will receive feedback.
 Ideally, plan to send in your video/application by April.

-- The priority deadline for the Music Department Scholarship (which is awarded based on the quality of the Performance Assessment Packet and Christian Leadership) is March 1.
+- The priority deadline for the Music Department Scholarship (which is awarded based on the quality of the Performance Assessment Packet) is April 1.
 Late scholarship applicants will only be given consideration if any funds remain after awarding the qualifying priority deadline scholarship applicants.